How Much NOS Can a Stock Engine Handle? Exploring Nitrous Limits and More

 Engine Tuning/Chipping

-• Pros: Adjusts the engine’s computer to optimize performance; no additional hardware needed.
+• Pros: Reprograms the engine’s computer to maximize performance; no extra heavy hardware necessary

 Each method of performance enhancement has its place.
-Nitrous oxide is the go-to choice for those who want that extra burst of power on demand, whereas turbochargers and superchargers offer a more continuous and integrated solution.
-Engine tuning is a more conservative approach, often used in conjunction with other modifications.
+Nitrous oxide is for people who want a boost of power when they need it, turbochargers and superchargers offer a more sustained, integrated solution.
+Tuning the motor is a more conservative method, and it is also used to complement other modifications.

-This level of sophistication means that you can enjoy the benefits of nitrous without pushing your engine to its absolute limit…if you use it judiciously.
-It’s the perfect tool for the occasional burnout on the drag strip or a short burst of acceleration during a spirited run, all while maintaining the integrity of your engine if you keep it within recommended limits.
+A level of sophistication that means you can have your nitrous cake and eat it too, without lighting your engine on fire.
+It’s a great thing to rely on for the occasional drag strip burnout or for a quick lap time while preserving the full integrity of your engine if you keep it within recommended limits.

 Is NOS Right for You?

 What do you think?
-Have you ever dabbled with nitrous oxide on your ride, or is it something you’d rather not mess with?
+Ever played with nitrous oxide on your ride, or is it not something you care to mess with?
 Drop a comment below!

 Add A Comment